Cian-Chambliss/helpserver/README.md

 The editToc setting points to a help page in the help folder that will be displayed on the documentation page when no sections are selected.

-Using helperserver_toc in the top level page changes the structure at the top - in addition to an id, the anchor tags in the **li** tags support an attribute of 'helpserver_folder' to include branches of the tree.
+Using helperserver_toc in the top level page changes the structure at the top - in addition to an id, the anchor tags in the **li** tags support an attribute of 'helpserver_folder' to include branches of the tree.  another optional attribute called helperserver_flatten will automatically flatten folders with 'helperserver_flatten' or fewer entries.

 For example, if you had a folder structure of your help system like this:

 ```
 /help/Guide
+/help/Guide/HasOnePage
 /help/Tutorial
 /help/Tutorial/Hello World
 /help/Tutorial/Complex Application